jeffrey-io/www-jeffrey-io/input/writings/the-pace-of-life.markdown

 * can I live with some technical tebt?
 * am I eating the right foods?
 * am I sleeping enough?
-* why do I keep fucking up my joint work?
+* why do I keep messing up my joint work?
 * is my breathing right?

 ## Managing the crash